What is a Supply Chain

 - Volume information, such as length

-For example, a wheel of cheese (not intended for Point-of-Sale) is a variable measure trade item, as it is ordered by a GTIN-14 and includes the indicator digit 9.
+For example, a wheel of cheese (not intended for Point-of-Sale) is a variable measure trade item.
 It’s cut and packaged in variable weight packages in the deli department and sold by weight.

 A non-food example could be rope, chain or fabric.